QA

 Note that it does not matter whether the test case is 100% manual or 100% automated.
 Any test case can be partly automated if it includes repetitive tasks such as logging in to an application or filling in user information.
 Therefore, the ideal approach to regression testing consists of continuous focus on efficiency and time optimization through automation and critical evaluation of new and existing test cases.

-By considering a balanced regression testing approach with automation opportunities as a core focus, you can ensure that the project stays on track and budget.
+Consider a balanced regression testing strategy for optimal project outcomes and cost control.
+This approach effectively combines automation opportunities with the expertise of quality engineering services, creating an efficient testing environment.
 Also, it helps you ensure that your software stays bug-free and eventually helps you to give your end-user the best possible user experience.

 Regression Test Automation Strategy